galleriesofdreams/Capstone/README.md

     -   [Weatherbit.io](https://www.weatherbit.io/account/create)
 -   Create .env file in the root directory;
 -   Add the required API keys to the .env file

+## Extra functionalities

+For the "Extend your Project Further" part of the project, I have chosen the following extra functionalities:

+-   Add end date and display length of trip.
+-   Incorporate icons into forecast. (courtesy of Weatherbit)

 ## Running the App